Truroer/trash-walk-backend/README.md

 `trashwalk=# CREATE EXTENSION postgis;`

-always remember the semicolumn, or syntax wouldn't work.
+Always remember the semicolon or the syntax will not work.

 Now your database setup is finished and you are ready to connect it with the server.